DEFRA/adp-helm-library/README.md

 A K8s `RoleBinding` object used to bind a role to a user as part of RBAC configuration in the K8s cluster.

-A basic usage of this object template would involve the creation of `templates/role-binding.yaml` in the parent Helm chart (e.g. `ffc-microservice`) containing:
+A basic usage of this object template would involve the creation of `templates/role-binding.yaml` in the parent Helm chart (e.g. `adp-microservice`) containing:

 ```
 {{- include "adp-helm-library.role-binding" (list . "adp-microservice.role-binding") -}}